-BYJU’S brings to you 100% accurate NCERT Solutions for Class 10 English Footprints Without Feet Chapter 6 that comprises one prose – “The Making of a Scientist”.
+BYJU’S brings to you 100% accurate NCERT Solutions for Class 10 English Footprints Without Feet Chapter 6 that comprises one prose lesson – “The Making of a Scientist”.
 The NCERT Solutions of Class 10 are designed by our team of subject-matter experts to provide brilliant solutions for Class 10 students.

 You can download these NCERT Solutions for Class 10 English in PDF format, through the links provided below.
-Given below is a brief description of the prose included under NCERT Solutions for Class 10 English Chapter 6.
+Given below is a brief description of the prose lesson included in NCERT Solutions for Class 10 English Chapter 6.

 The Making of a Scientist (Prose)

-The Making of a Scientist narrates the story of a scientist named Richard Ebright who had received the Schering Plough Award and Searle Scholar Award for his brilliant contribution to the field of Molecular Biology and Biochemistry.
-He had an amazing fascination for butterflies and used to collect them with great determination to explore more about their species.
-Richard Ebright had a curious and bright mind and he always looked forward to learning new things, while exploring various scientific theories.
+The Making of a Scientist narrates the story of a scientist named Richard Ebright, who received the Schering Plough Award and the Searle Scholar Award for his brilliant contribution to the field of Molecular Biology and Biochemistry.
+He had a fascination for butterflies and used to collect them with great determination to explore more about the species.
+Richard Ebright had a curious and bright mind, and he always looked forward to learning new things while exploring various scientific theories.
 In this unit, students get to know how Ebright’s fascination for exploring and learning new things opened the world of science to him.

 Access answers to NCERT Solutions for Class 10 English Chapter 6 – The Making of a Scientist

 How did a book become a turning point in Richard Ebright’s life?